Accruent/robotframework-zoomba/docs/README.md

 ---------------
 General Robot Framework questions should be directed to the [community forum](https://forum.robotframework.org/).

 For questions and issues specific to Zoomba please create an issue here on Github.
-Otherwise you can contact the team at robosquad@accruent.com.